mdago/Project_354/README.md

 # Project 354

+Update 26 March 2017:
+-added images next to each stock
+-added custom font
+-choosing a timespan will cause the graph to update with new values
+-choosing moving averages will add the lines to the graph
+-linechart was changed to an areachart
+-added push notifications warning user of potential problems
+-added program icon when GUI is running
+-bug fixes

 Here are the files required for the project.
 Iteration 2 under "src" is where the work needs to be done.
-The file "COMP 354.zip" is a zip folder that can be directly imported to eclipse for easy editing.
+The file "COMP-354.zip" is a zip folder that can be directly imported to eclipse for easy editing.

 The 'external' folder contains the Yahoo API jars that need to added to the project's build path so that the 'Display.java' file